prachisaladiya/E-Commerce-Customer-Retention-Analysis/README.md

-# E-Commerce Customer Retention Analysis
+# E-Commerce Growth & Customer Behavior Analysis

 ## Problem Statement
 An E-commerce company observed that its revenue was stable, but growth had slowed down.
 At the same time, repeat purchases were declining.